 men.
 Leonardo da Vinci

 It is an important and popular fact that things are not always what they seem.

 For instance, on the planet Earth, man had always assumed that he was more

-intelligent than dolphins because he had achieved so much - the wheel, New York, war
+intelligent than dolphins because he had achieved so much - the wheel, New York,

-intelligent than man - for precisely the same reasons.
+were far more intelligent than man - for precisely the same reasons.

 Douglas Adams (Hitchhiker's Guide to the Galaxy)

-If he be really and seriously seeking to live a good life, the first thing from which he will
+If he be really and seriously seeking to live a good life, the first thing from which he

 There are vibrations to every food.
 Meat is the densest, the most gross, the slowest,

 then dairy, then vegetables.
 Fruit vibrates closest to pure light.